 Though this theory has some roots, it’s not the most difficult one to debunk.
 For one, Han was never strong with the force.
 He may or may not have had some force sensitivity, but not as much as Obi-Wan had.
 And unless someone is very special in the force, death just means death.

-Another reason why we can say Han Solo is dead is because we see him die.
+Another reason why we can say Han Solo is dead is that we see him die.
 Remember, Obi-Wan disappeared right before Vader could deal the finishing blow.
 Whereas Han was clearly stabbed right through his torso.

 Some turn to the fact that lightsabers cauterize everything they cut.
 So if by any chance none of Han’s vital organs were hit, he may still be alive.
 Well… let’s say that even if Kylo missed all the vital organs, surviving a free-fall into a seemingly bottomless pit is very unlikely.